firesmoker/DiabloSouls/story.md

 Duriel killed God (by himself? other plan? made him die by something else? someone else killed him by his order?)

-He later charged against Death in order to meet with him.
+He later charged against Death in order to meet with him, and deliver the stone of creation to him.
 He was his master, and he wished to serve him.
 Over centuries he amassed an army, that its entire purpose was to serve his old God.

 He served Death for a long time, and because of his blind obidience, he didn't see him for what he has become.